syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>ZoomIconSeparator</td>
-<td>The separator that appears in the primary toolbar positioned before the Zoom mode button.</td>
+<td>The separator that appears in the primary toolbar is positioned before the Zoom mode button.</td>
 </tr>
 <tr>
 <td>AnnotationSeparator</td>
-<td>The separator that appears in the primary toolbar positioned before the annotations button.</td>
+<td>The separator that appears in the primary toolbar is positioned before the annotations button.</td>
 </tr>
 <tr>
 <td>PrintSeparator</td>
-<td>The separator that appears in the primary toolbar positioned after the print button.</td>
+<td>The separator that appears in the primary toolbar is positioned after the print button.</td>
 </tr>
 <tr>
 <td>MoreOptionSeparator</td>
-<td>The separator that appears in the primary toolbar positioned before the page layout mode.</td>
+<td>The separator that appears in the primary toolbar is positioned before the page layout mode.</td>
 </tr>
 </table>